Site and Language:

 Project Management

 When embarking upon offshoring, outsourcing or centralisation of work there will be multiple projects and workstreams to manage with high degrees of interdependency.
-An approach to project management that balances rigor with outcomes and is supported by strong communication will be key to the success of your overall programme.
-If you don’t already have these skills in-house then acquisition of them should be a key consideration as part of your processes for selecting partners to work with on your programme.
+An approach to project management that balances rigor with outcomes and is supported by strong communication will be key to the success of your overall program.
+If you don’t already have these skills in-house then acquisition of them should be a key consideration as part of your processes for selecting partners to work with on your program.

 Some factors to consider in your approach to project management: